Tag Archives: medical deportation

 Ready to Leave with No Place to Go

-by Shena Elrington, Staff Attorney Undocumented immigrants lack access to viable long-term care options.
-This is hardly surprising, given the surge in anti-immigrant sentiment, the serious budget crises facing federal, state and local governments and the piecemeal way in which … Continue reading
+Undocumented immigrants lack access to viable long-term care options.
+This is hardly surprising, given the surge in anti-immigrant sentiment, the serious budget crises facing federal, state and local governments and the piecemeal way in which we approach health care delivery.
+Although not surprising, the lack of long-term care options has very real consequences for both the lives of these immigrants and the overall well-being of the healthcare system.

 Filed under immigrant health, immigrant rights, news